 Learn Possessive Adjectives and Pronouns in Italian

 Do you make mistakes with possessive adjectives and pronouns?
-Are you uncertain about whether you need an article or not when using possessives with some words?
-In this post, you’ll find a simple approach to Possessive Adjectives and Pronouns in Italian that will help you get your possessives correct every time.
+Are you uncertain whether you need an article when using possessives with some words?

 Do you know how to use possessive adjectives and pronouns in Italian?
 Test what you know with interactive exercises and read the explanation to help you.